Spectrollay/OreUI/README-en_US.md

 ## Repository Introduction

 This repository is designed to implement the interface components of OreUI using native HTML without any plugins.

+This repository has no affiliation with Mojang Studios.

 Some of the projects using this tech: